-WoodRiver Chisel Guards Review by Jonathan Salisbury, The Woodworker October 2019
+WoodRiver Chisel Guards Review, The Woodworker

 New chisels often come with rigid plastic guards to protect you from them, as well as protecting the sharp edge from any contact with anything that will chip it.
 Guards on old chisels, even if they had them in the first place, are usually long gone; lost, thrown away after splitting, or just seen as a ‘useless’ bit of packaging.
 Even after spending hours grinding, honing and polishing chisels and gouges, replacing lost guards was just not something that I’d expect to be able to do, although I did once have a go at making one from wood.